Diagnosability of labeled $\mathfrak{D_p}$ automata: The notion of concurrent composition

-\begin{definition} Given $k\in\D$, in $\Acal^{\D}$, a state $q$ is called \emph{$k$-crucial} (resp., \emph{anti-$k$-crucial}) if there exists an unobservable cycle $q\xrightarrow[]{s}q=:\pi$ such that $\WEI_{\pi}\succ k$ (resp., $\WEI_{\pi}\prec k$).
-Such a cycle is called a \emph{$k$-crucial cycle} (resp., \emph{anti-$k$-crucial cycle}).
-A state $q$ is called \emph{eventually $k$-crucial} if either $q$ is $k$-crucial or some $k$-crucial state $q'$ is reachable from $q$ through an unobservable path. \end{definition}
+\begin{definition} In $\Acal^{\frakD}$, a state $q$ is called \emph{dominant} (resp., \emph{anti-dominant}) if there exists an unobservable cycle $q\xrightarrow[]{s}q=:\pi$ such that $\WEI_{\pi}$ is eventually dominant (resp., eventually anti-dominant).
+Such a cycle is called a \emph{dominant cycle} (resp., \emph{anti-dominant cycle}).
+A state $q$ is called \emph{eventually dominant} if either $q$ is dominant or some dominant state $q'$ is reachable from $q$ through some unobservable path. \end{definition}

-\begin{remark} When $\D$ is progressive, if a state is ${\bf1}$-crucial, then it is $k$-crucial for any $k\in\D$ greater than ${\bf1}$, because a cycle can be repeated arbitrarily often. \end{remark}

-For $\Acal^{\underQ}$, we next show that all $0$-crucial states can be computed in time polynomial in the size of $\Acal^{\underQ}$: (1) Compute all reachable unobservable transitions of $\Acal^{\underQ}$, denote the obtained subautomaton by $\Acc(\Acal^{\underQ}_{uo})$, which is considered as a weighted directed graph $(\Q,V,A)$.
+For $\Acal^{\underQ}$, we next show that all dominant states can be computed in time polynomial in the size of $\Acal^{\underQ}$: (1) Compute all reachable unobservable transitions of $\Acal^{\underQ}$, denote the obtained subautomaton by $\Acc(\Acal^{\underQ}_{uo})$, which is considered as a weighted directed graph $(\Q,V,A)$.
 (2) Compute all strongly connected components of $(\Q,V,A)$ by using Tarjan algorithm, which takes time linear in the size of $(\Q,V,A)$.
 (3) Choose a vertex $q$ of $(\Q,V,A)$ and the strongly connected component $SCC_{q}$ containing $q$.
 In $SCC_{q}$, replace the weight $w$ of any transition by $-w$, denote the currently updated $SCC_{q}$ by $\overline{SCC_{q}}$.
-Then $q$ is $0$-crucial if and only if in $\overline{SCC_{q}}$ there is a cycle with negative weight.
+Then $q$ is dominant if and only if in $\overline{SCC_{q}}$ there is a cycle with negative weight.
 One can use Bellman-Ford algorithm \cite[Chap.
 24]{Cormen2009Algorithms} to check whether there is a cycle with negative weight reachable from $q$ in time $O(|V||A|)$.
-Similarly, all anti-$0$-crucial states can also be computed in polynomial time.
+Similarly, all anti-dominant states can also be computed in polynomial time.

-\begin{proposition} In $\Acal^{\underQ}$, whether a state is $0$-crucial (resp., anti-$0$-crucial) can be verified in time polynomial in the size of $\Acal^{\underQ}$. \end{proposition}
+\begin{proposition} In $\Acal^{\underQ}$, whether a state is dominant (resp., anti-dominant) can be verified in time polynomial in the size of $\Acal^{\underQ}$. \end{proposition}

-Furthermore, we need one property of $\CCauo(\Acal^{\D}_{\fsf}, \Acal^{\D}_{\nsf})$ in order to characterize $E_f$-diagnosability.
+Furthermore, we need one property of $\CCauo(\Acal^{\frakD}_{\fsf}, \Acal^{\frakD}_{\nsf})$ in order to characterize $E_f$-diagnosability.